Varshithjajula/Data_Mining_Final/README.md

    - Confusion matrix values (True Positives, True Negatives, False Positives, False Negatives) for each fold.

    - Calculations for other performance metrics using formulas:

-     - True Positive Rate (TPR)
+-	Precision: Measures how many of the predicted positive cases are actually positive.
+-	Recall (True Positive Rate): Measures how well the model identifies actual positive cases.
-     - True Negative Rate (TNR)
+-	True Negative Rate (Specificity): Measures how well the model identifies actual negative cases.
-     - False Positive Rate (FPR)
+-	False Positive Rate (FPR): Measures the proportion of actual negatives incorrectly predicted as positive.
-     - False Negative Rate (FNR)
+-	False Negative Rate (FNR): Measures the proportion of actual positives incorrectly predicted as negative.
-     - Precision
-     - F1 Score
-     - Error Rate
-     - Accuracy
-     - Sk-learn Accuracy
-     - Brier Score, ROC-AUC.
+-	Balanced Accuracy (BACC): Provides a balanced view of accuracy across classes, especially useful for imbalanced datasets.
+-	True Skill Statistic (TSS): Assesses the model's ability to distinguish between classes.
+-	Heidke Skill Score (HSS): Compares model performance to random chance.
+-	F1 Score: Balances Precision and Recall, offering a combined view of the two metrics.
+-	Accuracy: Overall correctness of the model’s predictions across both positive and negative cases.
+-	Error Rate: Proportion of incorrect predictions made by the model.
+-	Sklearn Accuracy: Standard accuracy measure calculated using sklearn’s function.
+-	AUC (Area Under the Curve): Reflects the model’s ability to distinguish between classes, with higher values indicating better performance.
+-	Brier Score: Evaluates the accuracy of probability predictions, with lower values indicating more accurate probability estimates.

 2. **10-Fold Cross Validation**:
    - Performance metrics for each of the 10 folds, presented in a table.